 Argan oil is good for low porosity hair because of its intense moisturizing properties.
 The oil intensely moisturizes the hair by forming a non-evaporating layer around the hair.
 The protective layer will lock in the moisture until it is washed out.

 Argan oil contains vitamin E, ferulic acid, carotenoids, phytosterols, polyphenols and 80% unsaturated fatty acids.
-This article will give you more details on Argan Oil.

 2. Grapeseed Oil

 Grape seed oil is one of the lightest oils that you can use in low porosity hair.
 This oil is extracted by cold-pressing the grape seeds.
 This Oil is a great choice for oily scalps and thin hair because it helps to seal in moisture without weighing the hair down.